IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 2).
 IBM Spectrum Application Center 10.2 or above version is installed.

 3).
-PowerAI 1.6.1 is installed on your LSF compute nodes.
+IBM PowerAI 1.6.1 is installed on your LSF compute nodes.
 If not installed, LSF compute nodes support docker engine 1.12 or above version.

 4).
 NVIDIA CUDA is installed on your LSF Compute nodes.
 [Check here to match the CUDA version required]( https://hub.docker.com/r/ibmcom/powerai/) under Installed Packages and check the CUDA line.